aconley/pofd_coverage/README.md

 to obtain the correct statistical coverage for a P(D) analysis.
 Unfortunately, the correct expression is not known from theory.

+Additionally, a python library (analyze_coverage) is provided to process the results of pofd_coverage runs.

 ### Installation

 Installation is via the standard UNIX `configure` and